DETAILED ACTION

 Claim(s) 1 and 4-5 are rejected under 35 U.S.C.
 103 as being unpatentable over Bukart et al. (US 2009/0182413) in view of Ramzipoor et al. (US 2010/0042202).

-Regarding claim 1 and 4-5, Bukart et al. discloses device for placement within a blood vessel to maintain or enhance blood flow through the blood vessel (60, FIGs 6A-8, [0050-0056]), the device comprising: multiple balloon-expandable, vascular stent elements configured to be implanted in the blood vessel as a stent (See multiple segments formed in FIG 6B, [0050] discloses 60 is balloon expandable); wherein the stent elements are spaced such that after implantation the stent elements do not touch one another at a target location during skeletal movement (FIG 6B and 8 show the stent elements are spaced apart and not touching.
+Regarding claim 1 and 4-5, Bukart et al. discloses device for placement within a blood vessel to maintain or enhance blood flow through the blood vessel (60, FIGs 6A-8, [0050-0056]), the device comprising: multiple balloon-expandable, vascular stent elements configured to be implanted in the blood vessel as a stent (See multiple segments formed in FIG 6B, [0050] discloses 60 is balloon expandable); wherein the stent elements are separated and spaced such that after implantation the stent elements do not touch one another at a target location during skeletal movement (FIG 6B and 8 show the stent elements are spaced apart and not touching.
 [0052] discloses that “distance between adjacent rings may be desired”.
-Although connected by polymeric covering 66, the stent elements are spaced and do not touch) and such that bending of the blood vessel at the target location during skeletal movement is accommodated by bending of spaces between the stent elements (Because the space between the stent elements is formed of a flexible polymeric material, bending is allowed at these spaces on order for the device to form to the shape of the vasculature, [0013]); wherein the stent elements comprise a closed cell pattern comprising diamond-shaped closed cells (FIG 6A shows the closed cell pattern and diamond shaped closed cells 63d, [0050]); wherein the closed cell pattern of the stent elements, and the spaces between the stent elements are configured to provide high radial force at the blood vessel wall while still preserving patency of the lumen during bending of the blood vessel ([0013] discloses the stent elements allow the construction of a stent having good flexibility and a useful resistance to forces that may be applied to the device in vivo such as torsional forces, bending forces, axial tension or compression, or radial compression); and wherein the closed cell pattern of the stent elements and the spaces between the stent elements are configured such that axial compression of both the stent elements and the spaces between the stent elements absorb axial compression of the blood vessel during skeletal movement ([0013] discloses the stent elements allow the construction of a stent having good flexibility and a useful resistance to forces that may be applied to the device in vivo such as torsional forces, bending forces, axial tension or compression, or radial compression).
+Although connected by polymeric covering 66, the stent elements are physically separated by a gap distance and to do not touch) and such that bending of the blood vessel at the target location during skeletal movement is accommodated by bending of spaces between the stent elements (Because the space between the stent elements is formed of a flexible polymeric material, bending is allowed at these spaces on order for the device to form to the shape of the vasculature, [0013]); wherein the stent elements comprise a closed cell pattern comprising diamond-shaped closed cells (FIG 6A shows the closed cell pattern and diamond shaped closed cells 63d, [0050]); wherein the closed cell pattern of the stent elements, and the spaces between the stent elements are configured to provide high radial force at the blood vessel wall while still preserving patency of the lumen during bending of the blood vessel ([0013] discloses the stent elements allow the construction of a stent having good flexibility and a useful resistance to forces that may be applied to the device in vivo such as torsional forces, bending forces, axial tension or compression, or radial compression); and wherein the closed cell pattern of the stent elements and the spaces between the stent elements are configured such that axial compression of both the stent elements and the spaces between the separated stent elements absorb axial compression of the blood vessel during skeletal movement ([0013] discloses the stent elements allow the construction of a stent having good flexibility and a useful resistance to forces that may be applied to the device in vivo such as torsional forces, bending forces, axial tension or compression, or radial compression) such that the blood vessel at the target location remains preserved without kinking or collusion during skeletal movement (The device is at least configured such that having a spacing between rigid elements of the stent facilitates the preservation of the target blood vessel and minimizes kinking or occlusion due to the bendability in between stent elements).

 Bukart et al. is silent regarding the stent elements are formed from a bioresorbable polymer material comprising poly(L-lactic acid) (PLLA), poly(D-lactic acid) (PDLA), poly(D,L-lactic acid) (PDLLA), semi crystalline polylactide, polyglycolic acid (PGA), poly(l actic-co-glycolic acid) (PLGA), poly(iodinated desamino tyrosyl-tyrosine ethyl ester) carbonate, polycaprolactone (PCL), sali cylate based polymer, polydioxanone (PDS), poly(hydroxybutyrate), poly(hydroxybutyrate- co-val erate), polyorthoester, polyanhydride, poly(glycolic acid-co-trimethylene carbonate), poly(iodinated desaminotyrosyl-tyrosine ethyl ester) carbonate, polyphosphoester, polyphosphoester urethane, poly(amino acids), cyanoacrylates, poly(trimethylene carbonate), poly(iminocarbonate), polyalkylene oxalates, polyphosphazenes, polyiminocarbonates, and aliphatic polycarbonates, fibrin, fibrinogen, cellulose, starch, collagen, polyurethane including polycarbonate urethanes, polyethylene, polyethylene terephthalate, ethylene vinyl acetate, ethylene vinyl alcohol, silicone including polysiloxanes and substituted polysiloxanes, polyethylene oxide, polybutylene terephthalate-co-PEG, PCL-co-PEG, PLA-co-PEG, PLLA-co- PCL, polyacrylates, polyvinyl pyrrolidone, polyacrylamide, or combinations thereof, and wherein the radial rigidity of the stent is slowly attenuated as its structural polymer is unlinked and metabolized, the such that the stent slowly becomes more flexible causing adaptation and remodeling of the vein and restoration of the vein's elasticity.